Ilie-Ioan/C--Learning/README.md

 In the next stages, I will be learning the following intermediate and advanced C++ topics:

-### Friend Functions and Friend Class
-I'll be exploring **friend functions** and **friend classes**, which allow external functions or other classes to access the private and protected members of a class, breaking the encapsulation under certain circumstances.

 ### Static Member Variables and Functions
 I'll learn about **static member variables and functions**, which are shared by all objects of a class, allowing for shared state or behavior without needing to instantiate the class.